FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_create-multiple-templates/readme.md

 # RPC create-multiple-templates

+This RPC can be used to create one or more new templates.

-One or more new templates can be created by this RPC.
-Templates are parsed and written in parallel for better performance.
+Templates are parsed
+and written in parallel for better performance.
 If specified templates already exist, their configuration is replaced.
-Execution of RPC is atomic - either all templates are successfully created or no changes are made in the UniConfig transaction.
+Execution of the RPC is atomic - either all templates are successfully created or no changes are made in the UniConfig transaction.

-Description of input RPC fields:
+RPC input fields:

-- **template-name**:Name of the created template.
+- **template-name**: Name of the created template.
 - **yang-repository**: YANG schema repository used for parsing of template configuration.
-  Default value: 'latest'.
+  Default value: `latest`.
-- **template-configuration**: Whole template configuration.
+- **template-configuration**: The entire template configuration.
-- **tags**: List of template tags that are written on the specified paths in all created
-- templates.
-Specified tag type must be prefixed with 'template-tags' module name based on
-- RFC-8040 formatting of identityref.
+- **tags**: List of template tags that are written on the specified paths in all created templates.
+A specified tag type must be prefixed with the `template-tags` module name based on RFC-8040 formatting of identityref.

-Description of output fields in RPC:
+RPC output fields:

-- Successful response: returns http status code 200 without fields.
+- Successful response: Returns http status code 200 without fields.

-- Failed response: returns http status code 400-500 and error with fields shown below:
+- Failed response: Returns http status code 400-500 and error with the following fields:
   - **error-type** : Type of the error.
   - **error-tag** : Tag of the error, also determining http status code.
   - **error-message** : Description of the error that occurred during application of template.
   - **error-info** : Additional information related to error.
-For example, node identification, topology identification.
+For example: node identification, topology identification.

-Only template-name and template-configuration are mandatory fields.
+Only **template-name** and **template-configuration** are mandatory fields.

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

 Successful creation of templates.